DrDarkShadow/docs-repo/markdown/program.md

 **Output:**

 ```
-Is 7 a prime number? true
+17 is a prime number.
-Is 10 a prime number? false
+18 is not a prime number.
 ```

 ***